whshang/next-ai-draw-io/README.md

 ## Support & Contact

-For support or inquiries, please open an issue on the GitHub repository or contact the maintainer at:
+For support or inquiries, please open an issue on the GitHub repository.

--   Email: me[at]jiang.jp

 ---